Abiva's Day

 “Give me your left hand.”

-The Arch maid's gut twisted again knowing full well what was coming.
-Of course there would be a consequences.
+The Arch Maid's gut twisted again, knowing full well what was coming.
+Of course, there would be consequences.
 Her insult had to be answered.
-She offered her non dominant hand to Maevin.
-Maevin pulled it towards her chest with both hands and in a sharp move, twisted and pulled.
-Abiva let out a stranged cry of agony as the loud pop echoed in the room.
+She offered her non-dominant hand to Maevin.
+Maevin pulled it toward her chest with both hands and, in a sharp move, twisted and pulled.
+Abiva let out a strangled cry of agony as the loud pop echoed in the room.
 The Mistress had dislocated her wrist.
-Maevin held on to it with the pressure still applied.
+Maevin held on to it, pressure still applied.

-“Don't you ever say anything like that to me again, Abiva.”
-Maevin said coldly.
-She add just a slight bit more pressure to get a strangled sob from the Arch Maid.
+“Don't you ever say anything like that to me again, Abiva,” Maevin said coldly.
+She added just a slight bit more pressure to get a strangled sob from the Arch Maid.
 “Do you understand?”

 “Yes, Mistress,” Abiva whimpered.